-Situated in the Espace Killy ski area, Val d’Isère is renowned for its vast and challenging ski area, lively après-ski scene, historic alpine charm, and stylish chalets.
-Spanning a huge ski area from Le Fornet to La Daille and with fast, easy connections to Espace Killy sharing buddy Tignes, Val d’Isère offers a lot of ground to explore.
-An engaging terrain for advanced skiers as well as beginners, challenge yourself with off-piste such as the Vallée Perdue and race down the infamous 1992 Olympic black run, the Face de Bellevarde.
-For rewarding relaxation after a day on the mountains, choose from table dancing in ski boots at La Folie Douce, indulging in a premium cocktail at Le Blizzard or enjoying top Savoyarde cuisine at restaurant 1789.
-A resort that never stops giving, Val d’Isere is truly one of the best ski resorts in France.
+Situated in the Espace Killy ski area, Val d’Isère is renowned for its vast and challenging ski area, lively après-ski scene, historic alpine charm and stylish chalets.
+Spanning a huge ski area from Le Fornet to La Daille and with fast, easy connections to neighbouring Tignes, Val d’Isère offers plenty of pistes (and off-pistes) to explore.
+There are lots of good ski schools for beginners, while advanced skiers will be sufficiently challenged by the off-piste, like the Vallée Perdue, and race down the infamous 1992 Olympic black run, the Face de Bellevarde.
+For rewarding relaxation after a day on the mountains, choose from table dancing in ski boots at La Folie Douce, indulging in a premium cocktail at The M Bar or enjoying top Savoyarde cuisine at Restaurant Le 1789.
+A resort that never stops giving, Val d’Isère is truly one of the best ski resorts in France.

 Comprising five villages, Tignes is a varied resort made up of different facets, from concrete-built Val Claret and Le Lac to quaint Les Boisses and Les Brévières.
 Yes, there’s skiing, but Tignes is also home to snow parks, air bag jumps, a half pipe and the longest black run in the Espace Killy, La Sache.
 This resort is an adrenaline-junkie’s dream.
 Those looking for a gentler ski holiday will enjoy cruising the blue runs followed by a yoga lesson and a trip to Le Lagon spa in the afternoon.
 With its high altitude, Tignes offers fabulous views from the glacier down to the purpose-built Lac du Chevril at the bottom of the valley.